nf-core/eager/docs/installation.md

-# nf-EAGER Installation
+# nf-core/EAGER2 Installation

-To start using the nf-EAGER pipeline, there are three steps described below:
+To start using the nf-core/EAGER2 pipeline, there are three steps described below:

 1. [Install Nextflow](#install-nextflow)
 2. [Install the pipeline](#install-the-pipeline)